 Because of that, we ignore other link_types and all participants or messages accessible by the ignored link_types.

 We ignore all participants that does not fulfill the filter_string.

 See Filter string for more information.

 Default: None (no active filtering)

-As example, same
+As an example, we use the same

 needsequence from the beginning, but without